 - Safeguarding, and the child's best interests, wishes and feelings, are considered in everything the school does.
-Everyone at the school is involved in the whole school approach to safeguarding and online safety is a theme throughout. - The school's policies, procedures and training follow the local safeguarding partnership arrangements and the law, including the school's duties under the Human Rights Act 1998, Data Protection Act 2018 and Equality Act 2010. - The school's leadership team are held to account for the school's safeguarding arrangements. - Safeguarding is a standing item on the agenda for governor meetings. - There is an appointed designated safeguarding lead (DSL) who has appropriate time, resources and funding to carry out their role. - An experienced governor takes leadership responsibility for the school's safeguarding arrangements (known as the safeguarding link governor). - There is an appointed designated teacher for looked after children who is appropriately trained. - The board takes into account children who are more at risk of harm and any barriers that can make it difficult to recognise abuse and/or neglect affecting pupils with special educational needs and disabilities (SEND). - Child protection files are maintained as set out in Annex C of KCSiE. - The school adds to multi-agency working and shares information appropriately and in a timely manner.
+Everyone at the school is involved in the whole school approach to safeguarding and online safety is a theme throughout. - The school's policies, procedures and training follow the local safeguarding partnership arrangements and the law, including the school's duties under the Human Rights Act 1998, Data Protection Act 2018 and Equality Act 2010. - The school's leadership team are held to account for the school's safeguarding arrangements. - Safeguarding is a standing item on the agenda for governor meetings. - There is an appointed designated safeguarding lead (DSL) who has appropriate time, resources and funding to carry out their role. - An experienced governor takes leadership responsibility for the school's safeguarding arrangements (known as the safeguarding link governor). - There is an appointed designated teacher for looked after children who is appropriately trained. - The board takes into account children who are more at risk of harm and any barriers that can make it difficult to recognise abuse and/or neglect affecting pupils with special educational needs and disabilities (SEND). - Child protection files are maintained as set out in Annex C of KCSiE. - The school adds to multi-agency working and shares information appropriately and in a timely manner. - All staff receive regular safeguarding information, updates and in-depth training.

-- All staff receive regular safeguarding information, updates and in-depth training. - Staff sign to say they have read the appropriate part of KCSiE. - Pupils are taught about keeping themselves and others safe, including when online. - The board does all that they reasonably can to limit children's exposure to online risks from the school's online IT systems and assign a member of the senior leadership team and a governor to ensure standards are met. - Appropriate safer recruitment processes and procedures are in place. - There is a procedure in place to identify and address children absent from education, particularly where this is happening repeatedly and there are also safeguarding concerns for the pupil. - Procedures are in place to manage any safeguarding concerns about staff and how concerns should be reported.
-The chair of governors will manage any allegations against the headteacher. - There are effective safeguarding arrangements for when the site is being hired/let. - Alcohol is not consumed by staff on school trips or events on or off site. - All members of the governing board receive safeguarding training at induction, which is regularly updated. - All governors sign to say they have read and understood KCSiE and this policy.
+- Staff sign to say they have read the appropriate part of KCSiE. - Pupils are taught about keeping themselves and others safe, including when online. - The board does all that they reasonably can to limit children's exposure to online risks from the school's online IT systems and assign a member of the senior leadership team and a governor to ensure standards are met. - Appropriate safer recruitment processes and procedures are in place. - There is a procedure in place to identify and address children absent from education, particularly where this is happening repeatedly and there are also safeguarding concerns for the pupil. - Procedures are in place to manage any safeguarding concerns about staff and how concerns should be reported.
+The chair of governors will manage any allegations against the headteacher. - There are effective safeguarding arrangements for when the site is being hired/let. - Staff must not be under the influence of alcohol during the school day or whilst the designated carer of the pupils in any other situation. - All members of the governing board receive safeguarding training at induction, which is regularly updated. - All governors sign to say they have read and understood KCSiE and this policy.